Skip to content

 The Abandoned Pool Freibad Lichtenberg

-No swimming is allowed at the Freibad Lichtenberg since it closed in the late 1980s.
+Since it closed in the late 1980s, swimming has been prohibited at the Freibad Lichtenberg.
 Some say it was the end of the Berlin Wall, but who knows for sure?
-Today, you can visit it and think about better times for this abandoned pool in the middle of Lichtenberg.
+Today, you can visit it and consider better times for this abandoned pool in the middle of Lichtenberg.

-The pool was built in 1928 and is an addition to the neighboring BVG-Stadion made a couple of years before in 1920.
-From what I read, the Freibad Lichtenberg was even used by foreign swimmers to train for the 1936 Berlin Olympics, and this put some of the pictures here into a weird perspective.
+The pool was built in 1928 and is an addition to the neighboring BVG-Stadion, which was built a couple of years before in 1920.
+From what I read, the Freibad Lichtenberg was even used by foreign swimmers to train for the 1936 Berlin Olympics, which put some of the pictures here into a weird perspective.

 Krankenhaus Mariendorfer Weg – Abandoned Hospital in Neukölln